FREE TOOL

 Methodology

-What the model includes
+What this AI agent TCO model includes

 Architecture assumptions

-Agent architecture is not cosmetic.
+Architecture determines the cost curve.
 This dropdown models the current or in-house solution you are comparing against MightyBot.
 Sequential agents, RPA plus LLM steps, custom multi-agent systems, and deterministic workflows have different token, retry, observability, and maintenance profiles.

 ReAct / sequential prompt-chain agent Common prototype pattern with repeated context replay, retries, and validation loops.